Nelson Morpurgo

 Nelson Morpurgo (1899–1978) was an Italian lawyer and poet.
 He was born in Cairo in 1899, during the reign of Khedive Abbas Helimi II, the son of Italian lawyer Carlo Morpurgo.

-Nelson Morpurgo attended elementary school in Athens and Padova, then joined the liceo Manzoni in Milan.
+Nelson Morpurgo attended elementary school in Athens and Padua, then joined the liceo Manzoni in Milan.
 Morpurgo studied law in Rome and Paris, and worked as a lawyer in Cairo from 1933 onwards.
 After World War II he worked for the Italian Consulate in Egypt.
 However, he is best known for his role in promoting Futurism, which he had discovered through his reading of the journal Lacerba and as a friend of the leading proponents of Futurism, Filippo Marinetti.